MetaMask/metamask-docs/03_API_Reference/01_Ethereum_Provider.md

 ### ethereum.autoRefreshOnNetworkChange (To Be Removed)

-_This will be removed on December 16, 2019.
+_This will be removed on January 13, 2020.
 At this time, MetaMask will also stop reloading the page on network changes._
 _[Click here](https://medium.com/metamask/no-longer-reloading-pages-on-network-change-fbf041942b44) for more details._

 When the network is changed, MetaMask will reload any pages that have made requests to the provider.